JB63134/bash_h/README.md

 functions, aliases, builtins, binaries, scripts, shebangs, permissions, shadowing, PATH issues, and more.

+It is intended for anyone who might find it useful:
+Learners exploring Bash internals (like me)
+Sysadmins & DevOps engineers
+Security auditors
-It is intended for: - Sysadmins & DevOps engineers - Security auditors - Developers maintaining complex shell environments - Learners exploring Bash internals
+Developers maintaining complex shell environments

+🚀 Overview
-🚀 Overview Modern shells resolve commands through a complex chain: - aliases - functions - builtins - PATH binaries - shell wrappers ( sudo , command , builtin , etc.) h tries to walk this entire chain recursively, expanding each component and showing: - the real implementation of the command - where it lives - whether it is shadowed or overridden - whether it is a script or ELF binary - whether it requires root or has capabilities - which package it came from - any subcommands/functions being called All displayed in a clean, readable, syntax‑highlighted format.
+Modern shells resolve commands through a complex chain:
+Aliases - functions - builtins - PATH binaries - shell wrappers ( sudo , command , builtin , etc.)
+h tries to walk this entire chain recursively, expanding each component and showing:
+The real implementation of the command
+Where it lives
+Whether it is shadowed or overridden
+Whether it is a script or ELF binary
+Whether it requires root or has capabilities
+Which package it came from
+Any subcommands/functions being called All displayed in a clean, readable, syntax‑highlighted format.

 ✨ Key Features